ben-mulhern/shithead-rules/rules.md

 ### 4.3 A player's turn

-A player's _must_ perform precisely one of three actions on their turn:
+A player must perform precisely one of three actions on their turn:

 1. Play a set of _playable_ cards from their hand, adding it/them face up onto the top of the play pile
 2. Pick up all of the play pile cards into their hand